FarzadForuozanfar/Calculator/README.md

 # Calculator
-This calculator is 6-fold using Python and Qt Payside6
+This calculator is develop with using Python and Qt Payside6
 ####
 ![Screenshot (428)](https://user-images.githubusercontent.com/91725214/159734763-935bb7e3-a80a-44f5-8af5-d2eec9f4f3e4.png)
 ####